github/codeql/docs/language/learn-ql/python/statements-expressions.rst

 Expressions and statements in Python
 ====================================

-Expressions define a value.
-Statements represent a command or action.
-You can explore how they are used in a code base using syntactic classes from the standard CodeQL library.
+You can use syntactic classes from the CodeQL library to explore how Python expressions and statements are used in a code base.

 Statements
 ----------